Danieleg82/AzureVPN-NAT/README.md

 # **Challenge 2: Convert to Dynamic NAT rules to the connection**

-When using Dynamic NAT rules, an IP address can be translated to different target IP addresses and TCP/UDP port based on availability, or with a different combination of IP address and TCP/UDP port.
+When using **Dynamic NAT rules**, an IP address can be translated to different target IP addresses and TCP/UDP port based on availability, or with a different combination of IP address and TCP/UDP port.
 The latter is also called NAPT, Network Address and Port Translation.

 Dynamic rules will result in stateful translation mappings depending on the traffic flows at any given time.
 Due to the nature of Dynamic NAT and the ever changing IP/Port combinations, flows that make use of Dynamic NAT rules have to be initiated from the  **InternalMapping**  (Pre-NAT) IP Range.
 The dynamic mapping is released once the flow is disconnected or gracefully terminated.